albogdano/compaqt-portable-sffpc/README.md

 ## Assembly

 The case was originally printed using the BambuLab A1 printer with a 0.6mm hardened steel nozzle.
+Note that the 1515 beam frame has been scaled up to 1616 because it was really fragile.

 1. **Print all structural components** - use PETG for side panels and beams (1515 profiles) and PLA for cover panels.
 2. **Assemble the 1515 beam frame** (printed with PETG) according to the CAD layout.